drcinfotech/DRC-Travel-AI-Chatbot/README.md

-# ✈️ Trip Assistant — Travel & Hospitality AI Chatbot
+# ✈️ DRC Trip Assistant — Travel & Hospitality AI Chatbot

 A production-grade conversational AI demo for the travel and hospitality industry.
 Built with **Python + FastAPI** on the backend and **React + Vite + Tailwind** on the frontend, with a **travel-safety-first** architecture and rich response blocks for flights, hotels, packages, destinations, itineraries, bookings, weather, and visa information.

-> ⚠️ **Demo only.** Trip Assistant is not a real OTA, IATA-accredited agent, GDS, or immigration consultant.
+> ⚠️ **Demo only.** DRC Trip Assistant is not a real OTA, IATA-accredited agent, GDS, or immigration consultant.
 All flights, hotels, packages, PNRs, and confirmations are fictional.
-The bot uses a generic functional name ("Trip Assistant") rather than a brand persona — this is intentional, since descriptive terms cannot be trademarked as brands for the same goods.
+The bot uses a generic functional name ("DRC Trip Assistant") rather than a brand persona — this is intentional, since descriptive terms cannot be trademarked as brands for the same goods.

 ![CI](https://img.shields.io/github/actions/workflow/status/drcinfotech/Travel-AI-Chatbot/ci.yml?branch=main&label=tests)
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-3776AB?logo=python&logoColor=white)